 Energy and Others

 When it comes to empaths and intuition, our bodies and minds work in conjunction to “read” the information we receive.
-They are a perfect compass.
+We are a perfect compass.
 For example, my hands know where to go when I am working on an animal or person.
 Someone could be coming from 50 feet away and I know if I should get out of their way.
 I can feel subtle changes in the energy of animals, people, and places.
 I know when an animal has disease often before a veterinarian gives an official diagnosis – not always, but I can feel an imbalance in their energy field.
 I hear messages.
 I see clearly in situations.
 I just know.
+Many Empaths are like this!

 Kids and Critters